USER MANUALS

 Limitations

-• Inserts: it is not possible to insert data using bulk load into views created from Parquet files using the From Object Storage or From MPP Catalogs tabs of the Embedded MPP data source.
+• Inserts limitations: it is not possible to insert data using bulk load into views created from Parquet files using either the From Object Storage or From MPP Catalogs tabs of the Embedded MPP data source.

-But it is possible to add single rows executing the SQL statement INSERT or multiple rows using direct load .
+• Allowed insert strategies: You can add single rows by executing the INSERT statement, or multiple rows using the direct load strategy.

 Note

-• Bulk Load: A method for efficiently move large amounts of data into a database when the source view is not in the Embedded MPP.
-First generates Parquet files containing the data to be inserted in Parquet format, then uploads those files to the specific path, HDFS URI configured in the Write settings section of the Embedded MPP data source.
+It generates temporary Parquet files and then uploads them those files to the HDFS URI path configured in the Write settings section of the Embedded MPP data source.

-• Direct Load: A method for loading data directly into the database by executing the INSERT INTO table <SELECT QUERY> query which is delegable to the Embedded MPP data source.
-That is, the source and target views are both in Embedded MPP.
+• Direct Load: This strategy loads data directly into the database by executing an INSERT INTO table <SELECT QUERY> statement.
+Denodo will automatically choose this strategy over bulk load when possible.
+This strategy is possible as long as Denodo can push the entire <SELECT QUERY> to the Embedded MPP.
+That is, the query is delegable to the Embedded MPP data source, and both the source and target views are in the Embedded MPP.

 Supported Operation by Metastore Type